mcjkurz/qhchina/docs/index.md

 ## What is china?

-Some people are "obsessed with China" (情迷中國).
-This project is not.
-It seeks disciplinary misalignments as places where the limitations of identity-based scholarship come into view.
-Dominant chronologies persist only as long as the comfort of familiar answers remains unquestioned; the real future, however, arrives always in the form of monstrosity.
+How to write about "China" (中國) without being "obsessed" (情迷) by it?
+This project seeks disciplinary misalignments as sites where the limitations of identity-based scholarship come into unconcealment.
+Dominant chronologies, indeed any chronology, persist only so long as the comfort of familiar answers remains unquestioned; the future to come, however, awaits always in the form of monstrosity.

 <img src="{{ site.baseurl }}/assets/img/separator.png" alt="Separator" class="separator">